Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Regulation of Vertiports

-Would establish regulatory framework for vertiports (landing facilities for eVTOL/urban air mobility aircraft) in Texas.
+Would establish regulatory framework for vertiports (landing facilities for electric vertical takeoff and landing aircraft).

 Last action: March 17, 2025

-House concurrent resolution urging Congress to enhance coordination among federal, state, and local authorities in deployment of counter-unmanned aircraft systems (C-UAS) technologies for border security.
-Signed June 20, 2025.
+Urges Congress to enhance coordination among federal, state, and local authorities in deployment of Counter-UAS technologies for border security.

 Last action: June 20, 2025